Kilmartin Museum’s Redevelopment Project : The Journey So Far

 Success with a second-round application will give us the green light to commence capital works in 2019, putting us on course to reopen the new museum in 2020.
-This does depend, however, on a successful match funding campaign – see XXX for more details.
+This does depend, however, on a successful match funding campaign – see our Donate Page for more details.

 Work continued on the project throughout the year, with a lot of energy being focused on planning this next crucial stage.
 The was joined by consultant Andrew Pinkerton to project manage the building design team.
 Reiach and Hall Architects began work on the next stages of the design.
 Rachel Hunter, a heritage consultant, joined the team to support the staff to develop the interpretation strategy, exhibition design and activity plan, which will set out what we’ll do in the new building.
 Staff spent a great deal of time in the year working on the match funding campaign and attended events in the Scottish Parliament and Westminster to highlight the importance of the project.

 The Project team worked hard during 2017, on all aspects of the project, including the match funding campaign, in order to make a submission to the Heritage Lottery Fund in November 2017.
 You can find out how we are doing with the campaign here.

 At the beginning of April, we advertised a contract for Exhibition Design and for a Natural History Advisor to bring the same level of expertise as we have in house for archaeology.
 We are delighted to announce that Edinburgh-based Bright have joined us as Exhibition Designers and Josephine Anthony and Ross Preston are on board as our Natural History consultants.
 They will be working closely with Museum staff, architects Reiach and Hall and our Interpretation and Activity Planning team to produce an exciting new look for the Museum.